-CPHL contracts with suppliers, vendors, contractors and consultants, and all are vital to the company's success.
-It is important that all business relationships with third parties are maintained in a fair and honest manner.
-Business gifts and entertainment can build good will, but they may also make it harder to be objective about the person providing them and create conflicts of interest.
+Centers Plan for Healthy Living contracts with suppliers, vendors, contractors and consultants, and all are vital to our companies' success.
+It is important that our business relationships with third parties with which we do business must be conducted in a fair and honest manner.
+Business gifts and entertainment can build good will, but they can also make it harder to be objective about the person providing them and may create own conflicts of interest.